packfire-archived/books/starter-guide.md

 The View component of Packfire separates your View manipulation logic and HTML code, which allows web designers and developers to work on front-end development with more ease and haste as PHP view formatting codes are isolated from the HTML code.

 ###<a name="guide-mvc-controllers"></a>Controllers

+The controller is the heart of your web application.
+In your controllers lie the logic and actions that interact with the users' requests.
+You can use the routing functionalities to direct URL requests to controllers and its actions.

+Controllers interact with your application models, database, users authentication, set data to views and implement functionalities for your application.